Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

-   The ``concordium-client`` tool can use a schema to :ref:`serialize JSON parameters<init-passing-parameter-json>` and to deserialize the state of contract instances to JSON.
+   The ``concordium-client`` tool can use a schema to :ref:`serialize JSON parameters<init-passing-parameter-json>` and to deserialize the return values of smart contract functions when using the ``contract invoke`` functionality.

 The schema is then either embedded into a smart contract module that is deployed to the chain, or is written to a file and passed around off-chain.